 Role of Parish Councillors

 Thirteen Parish Councillors represent Pembury.
 All 13 seats on the Parish Council are elected every four years, the next election is due to take place in May 2023.

 A Parish Councillor’s role is varied and includes:

 - Representing residents and bringing their views to the Council’s decision-making process.
 This related to Parish Council services and general issues affecting the village.

 - Participating in the governance, policy setting and strategic management of the Council.

 - Representing the Council on other bodies.

 Pembury Parish Councillors are not paid for their work as Members of the Parish Council.
-All Parish Councillors must comply with the Code of Conduct which can be downloaded here.
+All Parish Councillors must comply with the Code of Conduct.

-Tunbridge Wells Borough Council is the Planning Authority for Pembury and all applications are viewable on the TWBC Public Access Facility here.
+Tunbridge Wells Borough Council is the Planning Authority for Pembury.
+All applications can be viewed on the TWBC Public Access Facility.

 Pembury Parish Council acts as a statutory Consultee on all planning proposals submitted within the parish.
-Applications are considered at the Planning and Highways Committee, which is held once a month.
-Members of the public are welcome to attend our meetings and agendas are displayed on the Council’s notice board and website at least three clear days before the meeting.
+Applications are considered at the monthly Planning and Highways Committee.
+Members of the public are welcome to attend our meetings.
+Agendas are displayed on the Council’s notice board and website at least three clear days before the meeting.
 Council meetings are held in the Parish Office meeting room in Lower Green Recreation Ground, Pembury.
 Meetings usually start at 7:30pm.